ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 just 1 measly payment they already win because their cost is 0 (because they helpfully shifted the cost to you).

+(No, being forced to lock their funds towards you does not change that argument, what do you think the word "*cost*" means?
+If they lock the funds to you for some time mandated by the inbound liquidity marketplace, when they could have instead ran a JoinMarket maker bot and earned passively, then the fact that they lock their funds is an opportunity cost (they could have instead ran a JoinMarket maker during the time they locked the funds to a channel), but just like the cost of channel opening, you can bet that the osst has been shifted to you.)

 Worse, there is also an incentive for runners of inbound liquidity marketplaces to cover up the above, because obviously the sellers of the inbound liquidity are going to pay, at least in terms of